 Aim of the course

-The course will deal with the different legal and regulatory frameworks that are operational in the risk management of chemical substances such as additives, plant protection products, consumer products, veterinary and human pharmaceuticals and industrial chemicals, and other dangerous products.
-Requirements with respect to animal testing, and good laboratory and good clinal practice will be discussed, as well as enforcement and inspection issues.
+The first day (Monday) of this course consist of E-lectures that provide the participants with general knowledge on Legal and Regulatory Toxicology.
+On-site, the course will go in more depth into the different legal and regulatory frameworks that exist in the risk management of chemical substances such as additives, plant protection products, consumer products, veterinary and human pharmaceuticals and industrial chemicals, and other dangerous products.
+Overarching aspects such as animal testing and good laboratory and good clinical practices will also be discussed.

 Recommended preparation of the course